CEI-lab/ece3400-2018/docs/lab4.md

  Congrats, you're on Team FPGA.
 Grab the DE0-Nano and the VGA adapter, and get to work!
  You'll be responsible for writing data into the provided Dual_Port M9K RAM, reading it out to the VGA display, and detecting the color of the bits in the RAM.

+ NOTE: If you want to use the non-volatile memory to store your bit-stream, [try this out](https://unboxnbeyond.wordpress.com/2013/05/11/configuring-de0-nano-epcs64-flash-device/).
+I haven't tested the directions there, so it may require a bit of modification, but overall it looks about right.

 #### Setup